 So while living in NYC might be expensive, many salaries can help offset those costs.

-22) We Use Craigslist for Everything
+23) We Can Use Craigslist for Everything

 Craigslist in NYC is on a whole ‘nother level.
 I’ve lived in dozens of cities around the world, and NYC’s Craigslist is top-notch.
 You can find, hire, sell almost anything!
 I’ve used Craigslist to furnish 95% of my apartment with some of the best high-quality designer furniture at a fraction of their retail cost.
 From West Elm couches to hand-made artisan wooden tables.
 Anything you can dream of, you can probably find someone selling in NYC.